 Google will try to cover different features, or aspects, of objects or services reviewed in their summaries, and will try to match the percentage of positive or negative sentiments in the summary phrases they see those reviews within the summary that they present.
 Here’s the summary for one restaurant that I found in Google Maps:

-Great place to have a dinner and good time with friends..
-Service was perfect..
-The server seemed to be able to read my mind..
-Everything I needed was delivered before I even asked for it..
+Great place to have dinner and a good time with friends.
+The service was perfect.
+The server seemed to be able to read my mind.
+Everything I needed was delivered before I even asked for it.
 Great decor and delicious food. …

-Notice that it includes five different sentiment phrases, covering a range of different features or aspects about the restaurant.
-In this particular instance, those phrases were all taken from the same review, which covered a range of different aspects about the restaurant.
-The phrases could have easily been taken from a number of reviews about the same restaurant.
+Notice that it includes five different sentiment phrases, covering a range of different features or aspects of the restaurant.
+In this particular instance, those phrases were all taken from the same review, which covered a range of different aspects of the restaurant.
+The phrases could have easily been taken from many reviews about the same restaurant.